Your Guide to Infrastructure Automation & Hybrid Cloud Orchestration

 Hybrid cloud solutions take advantage of multiple different features and characteristics of multiple cloud platforms and also sometimes classical on-prem resources.
 This includes security network connectivity for users to SaaS and PaaS providers that may form part of the solution.

 A hybrid cloud solution is cloud-bursting; typically targeted at the private/public hybrid that dynamically adds memory and compute capability from the public cloud when the private cloud is saturated.
 Cloud bursting can provide higher availability to systems that experience demand peaks, especially those that are predictable.

 IOT and edge clouds also can be part of an overall hybrid cloud solution.
 This can look like the inverse of the cloud bursting scenario, where operational control is maintained on a public cloud, and small private edge clouds provide low latency services close to end users.

 A hybrid cloud solution can satisfy data privacy requirements, which may mandate on premises or private cloud residency for sensitive data, but can still exploit hyperscale public cloud resources for anonymized or not as sensitive data.

 Hybrid cloud solutions that dynamically select underlying capabilities based on cloud characteristics (security, locality, availability, services) for workload placement.

 Hybrid Cloud Solution Considerations

 Enterprises consider hybrid cloud solutions in order to exploit best of breed solutions, improve service availability, and take advantage of the scale of cloud infrastructure.
 The flexibility of workload dynamism, placement (private and public environments), and scale can be a game changer.
-All of these benefits don’t come without a cost, and deep consideration needs to be made regarding the aspects of hybrid cloud solutions:
+All of these benefits don’t come without a cost to hybrid cloud management, and deep consideration needs to be made regarding the aspects of hybrid cloud solutions: